dagbolade/customer-review-sentiment/README.md

 This repository contains a Python script to clean and preprocess customer reviews from an Excel file ("cleaned_zappos_men.xlsx").
 The script removes special characters, converts text to lowercase, removes stopwords, and applies stemming to prepare the data for sentiment analysis or machine learning tasks.

+## EXCEL was also used for dropping off columns from the original dataset .

 ## **📌 Features**
 - Converts text to **lowercase**
 - Removes **punctuation and special characters**